Frequently Asked Questions

 Your loan is being collected using the daily interest method.
 This common method for collecting interest is based on actual days rather than rounded 30 day months.
 This means that interest is calculated from the current interest paid date to the payment receipt date.
 The more days between your payments, the more interest that will accrue.
-For a detailed explanation of how interest is calculated, see the link below titled Daily Interest.
+For a detailed explanation of how interest is calculated, click Daily Interest.

-I lost my coupons; can I get another book?
+I lost my payment coupons; can I get another coupon book?

 Of course!
 Just give us a call or send us an email.
 There will be a $5 fee which you can include with your next payment.
 You are welcome to send a payment without a coupon, just make sure you include your account number on your check or Postal Money Order.

-My ACH payment was returned as NSF; why didn’t you re-debit?
+My ACH payment was returned as Non-Sufficient Funds (NSF); why was it not re-debited?

 We cannot automatically re-debit an account, in the case of an NSF on electronic transfers.
 We have no authorization to do so or guarantee that funds will be available.
 Per the terms of our NSF Policy, all replacement funds must be remitted in the form of a Postal Money Order, Cashier’s Check or Wire Transfer.

-I dropped a payment off at your office, right before closing, on the 5th and you didn’t give me credit until the 6th; why?
+I dropped a payment off at your office, right before closing, on the 5th and I didn't receive credit until the 6th; why?